rhwang10/newsSpot/README.md

 npm run build
 ```

-Make to to configure the configuration file correctly.
+Make sure to to configure the configuration file correctly.
+This is mainly plugging in your API keys for each of the APIs.
+You will see a list of the APIs used below, so you know which keys to get.
 Make the appropriate changes to:
 ```bash
 config/config.js
 ```